orta/relay/website/spec/Connections.md

 Whatever type this field returns will be referred to as the *cursor type* in the rest of this spec.

-The result of this field is considered opaque by Relay, but will be passed back to the server as described in the "Arguments" section below.
+The result of this field is considered opaque by the spec, but will be passed back to the server as described in the "Arguments" section below.

 ## Introspection